 Lord Brahma brought Mother Earth’s care to Lord Vishnu, who in order told him of his earthly origin to purge it from all the evils that prevailed.

 As promised, Lord Vishnu was born on Earth at midnight on Shravan’s month’s 8th day (Ashtami) as Krishna.
-Krishna, Lord Vishnu’s eighth incarnation, was conceived in a jail in Mathura to Devaki and Vasudev.
+Krishna, Lord Vishnu’s eighth incarnation, was conceived in jail in Mathura to Devaki and Vasudev.

 Krishna was born in a time of upheaval, raging persecution, lack of freedom, and the reign of evil forces on earth.
-His own existence was threatened by his father, King Kansa, because of the prophecy that his grandson, Krishna, declared his doom.
+His existence was threatened by his father, King Kansa, because of the prophecy that his grandson, Krishna, declared his doom.

 Lord Krishna’s rebirth means the beginning of all chaos and the eradication from the land of sin.
 Celebrated mostly by Hindus throughout the world, Krishna Janmashtami observes a large confluence of people from all walks of life involved in the festival’s jubilation.

-Importance of janmasntami
+Importance of Janmashtami

 The Hindus celebrate the Janmashtami festival with excellent pleasure and gaiety throughout the globe because Sri Krishna was one of Lord Vishnu’s most powerful natural incarnations.